Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 A team can receive hundreds of applications that match the posting and almost none that match the actual work.

-The problem is not only bad faith.
+Bad faith is only one part of the problem.

 The problem is that both sides are comparing compressed files without enough error correction.